 |Zpacks Duplex Tent||19 oz||2||$599|

 While you can set up the Rocket 2 with the included center poles, I’d recommend pitching it with trekking poles instead.
-This lowers the minimum weight of the Rocket 2 from 22 oz to 18.2 oz, making it the lightest two person single wall tent available today, even lighter weight that the Zpacks Duplex Tent (19 oz), which is made with DCF (formerly called cuben fiber).
+This lowers the minimum weight of the Rocket 2 from 22 oz to 18.2 oz, making it the lightest two-person single-wall tent available today, even lighter weight than the Zpacks Duplex Tent (19 oz), which is made with DCF (formerly called cuben fiber).
 That’s quite an accomplishment since the Rocket 2 is made with conventional tent fabrics, it costs less, and can even be purchased from REI and other outdoor stores.

 But is the NEMO Rocket 2’s light weight reason enough to buy it?
 If you’re going to pay $450 dollars for a tent, I believe you deserve something that’s going to last more than a few trips without ending up in a repair shop or a landfill.
 I’ve been following NEMO’s use of 7d and 10d lightweight tent fabrics during the past two years from a durability standpoint, with some trepidation.
 I didn’t go out of my way to harm the Rocket 2 during this evaluation, but I did manage to seriously damage it.
 That sends up a red flag for me.
 There comes a point where it’s worth spending more or bucking up and carrying a few more ounces for a product that is going to last.
 If it were my money, that’s what I’d do.
 But that’s a decision I leave to you.